diegoluisi/diegoluisi/README.md

 ## Hello World.. 👋

-### My name is Diego Luisi.
-I'm SRE! 🤖
+### Hi, I'm Diego Luisi — SRE & Open Source Enthusiast 🤖

-- 🚀 Enthusiastic about the DevOps culture and focused on Open Source technologies, I am passionate about automation, with 20 years of experience as a SysAdmin, currently working as an SRE, always open to learning new technologies and procedures to improve every day more as a professional.
+- 🚀 Passionate about DevOps culture and automation, I bring 20+ years of experience in IT, evolving from a SysAdmin to an SRE and Platform Engineer.
+I thrive on building resilient systems and continuously seek to grow through new technologies and practices.
-- 👀 I’m interested in Open Source projects (Linux, CNCF, GitOps and Tools)
+- 🛠️ Strong advocate of Open Source, with a focus on Linux, CNCF projects, GitOps, and cloud-native tools.
-- 📚 I’m currently increasing my skills on AWS, K8S, Python, Backstage and some automations tools like Argo (CD, Autopilot, Events, Rollouts and Workflows).
+- 📚 Currently sharpening my skills in AWS, Kubernetes, and Python, with a strong focus on platform engineering tools like Backstage and the Argo suite (CD, Autopilot, Events, Rollouts, and Workflows).
+I'm also actively studying to achieve the Kubestronaut Gold certification.
-- 🌱 Goals: Increase my programming skills.
+- 🌱 Always learning — especially focused on improving my programming skills.
-- 💞 I love old and good Rock and Roll, on weekends traveling on a Harley Davidson.
+- 🎸 Off the clock?
+You’ll find me enjoying classic rock or hitting the road on my Harley Davidson.

 <br />